The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Real Data Application

 \section{Real Data Application}

 We investigate how stock markets in the United States, United Kingdom, Hong Kong, and Japan are linked.
 The dataset consists of daily log returns based on the adjusted closing prices of the S\&P 500, FTSE 100, Hang Seng, and Nikkei 225 from January 2022 to March 2025.
 To deal with holidays observed by each exchange, we linearly interpolate based on the daily log returns from before and after the holiday.
 This yields $n=845$ observations.
-Denote the time series of daily log returns by $\texttt{S\&P}$, $\texttt{FTSE}$, $\texttt{HangSeng}$, $\texttt{Nikkei}$, and the daily log return on day $t$ by $\texttt{S\&P(t)}$, $\texttt{FTSE(t)}$, $\texttt{HangSeng(t)}$, $\texttt{Nikkei(t)}$.
+Denote the time series of daily log returns by $\texttt{S\&P}$, $\texttt{FTSE}$, $\texttt{HangSeng}$, and $\texttt{Nikkei}$.